Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Perturbative method and results

 where the coefficients are

 Setting $p_\mathrm{s,d}$ to zero, this yield the deflection in $\theta$ direction for source and detector at infinite radii

 Further setting $v=1$, the null limits of this deflection becomes

-When studying the GL due to the central BH, Eqs. \eqref{eq:cdfinal} and \eqref{eq:Inteddiffphi2} allow us to solve $(\theta_\te,\,r_0)$ once the source location $(r_\mas,\,\theta_\mas,\,\Delta\phi)$ and the detector location $(r_\mad,\,\theta_\mad,\,0)$ are fixed.
-Here without losing any generality, we can set the $\phi$ coordinate of the detector to zero, and then the source $\phi$ coordinate will be $\Delta\phi$).
+When studying the GL due to the lens, Eqs. \eqref{eq:cdfinal} and \eqref{eq:Inteddiffphi2} allow us to solve for $(\theta_\te,\,r_0)$ once the source location $(r_\mas,\,\theta_\mas,\,\Delta\phi)$ and the detector location $(r_\mad,\,\theta_\mad,\,0)$ are fixed.
+Here without loss of generality, we can set the $\phi$ coordinate of the detector to zero, which means that the source $\phi$ coordinate will be $\Delta\phi$).
 The solutions $(r_0,\,\theta_\te)$ then can be directly used in the apparent angle formula Eq. \eqref{eq:aadefs} to yield the apparent angles of the images.